jupyterhub/mybinder.org-deploy/docs/source/components/cloud.md

 ### Machine sizes

-The `prod-a` cluster currently uses `n1-highmem-32` machines.
+The `prod` cluster currently uses `n1-highmem-32` machines.
 These have 32 CPU cores and 208 GB of Memory.
 We use the `highmem` machines (with more Memory per CPU) as opposed to `standard` machines for the following reasons: